joanam/scripts/README.md

 # scripts
-Java, Python and Bash scripts to handle NGS data and other biological data
+Java, R, Python and Bash scripts to handle NGS data and other biological data

 ## ldPruning.sh